rertzer/ft_cybersecurity_projects/snow_crash/level04.md

 ## Home

 - `level04 home` contains a perl script named `level04.pl` that belongs to `flag04`.
-- The script is setuid and setgid.
-It will execute with `flag04` permissions.
+- The script is SETUID and SETGID.
+It will executed with `flag04` permissions.

 ```
 level04@SnowCrash:~$ ls -al